kkmurerwa/Django_Startup_Script/README.md

 ## Licenses and et cetera
 This script is published under the [MIT License](https://github.com/angular/angular.js/blob/master/LICENSE).
-This grants the permission to use and manipulate the file as they see fit, without any restriction.
+This grants any willing party permission to use and manipulate the file as they see fit, without any restriction.
 As such, this project is available for use by any willing contribitor or developer as stipulated by the terms of the License.
 Contributions are very welcome.